 How:

-- Always bring a backpacking stove instead of planning to cook on a fire.
+- Always bring a stove instead of planning to cook on a fire.
 It’s quicker, more fuel efficient and has less impact on the wilderness.

 - Consider having a campfire-free night by using a small lantern instead.